 Mastech Wire & Pipe Tracker & Locator Ms6818

 This Mastech utility locator is an economical alternative to price brands with a fairly robust feature set.
-It can be used to find open or shorts cable in the wall or earth, fuses, safeguards, sockets or junction box.
+It can be used to find underground cable or underground pipe, open or shorts cable in the wall or earth, fuses, safeguards, sockets or junction box.
 It can also impressively identify the voltage of the cable.

-It also features adjustable transmitter power ranges like its more expensive competitors.
+It also features an adjustable ground penetrating radar transmitter power ranges like its more expensive competitors.
 The tool is housed in an easy to carry size similar to a large smart phone.
 Details on its power transmission were not available but the tool includes a receiver, transmitter, test leads and probes, clamps, a ground rod, and a manual.

 Reviews of current customers are mostly positive with some negative reviews here are there.
 Persons critical of the tool think that this model is not much better than cheaper alternatives and doesn’t deliver the same accuracy or build quality as the more expensive tools.
-One purchaser found the tool completely not working and was refused a refund.
+One purchaser found the tool completely not working to find a dead wire and was refused a refund.
 Another purchase added it does not come with batteries, which we do not think is a big deal.